-The ISO staff shall submit the draft CRP to TPAS and ESPWG for review and comment.
-The ISO shall make available to any interested party sufficient information to replicate the results of the draft CRP.
-The information made available will be electronically masked and made available pursuant to a process that the ISO reasonably determines is necessary to prevent the disclosure of any Confidential Information or Critical Energy Infrastructure Information contained in the information made available.
-Following completion of the TPAS and ESPWG review, the draft CRP reflecting the revisions resulting from the TPAS and ESPWG review shall be forwarded to the Operating Committee for a discussion and action.
-The ISO shall notify the Business Issues Committee of the date of the Operating Committee meeting at which the draft CRP is to be presented.
-Following the Operating Committee vote, the draft CRP will be transmitted to the Management Committee for a discussion and action.

-31.2.6.2 Board Action

-Following the Management Committee vote, the draft CRP, with working group, Operating Committee, and Management Committee input, will be forwarded to the ISO Board for review and action.
-Concurrently, the draft CRP will also be provided to the Market Monitoring Unit for its review and consideration of whether market rule changes are necessary to address an identified failure, if any, in one of the ISO's competitive markets.
-The Board may approve the draft CRP as submitted or propose modifications on its own motion.
-If any changes are proposed by the Board, the revised CRP shall be returned to the Management Committee for comment.
-The Board shall not make a final determination on the draft CRP until it has reviewed the Management Committee comments.
-Upon final approval by the Board, the ISO shall issue the CRP to the marketplace by posting on its website.
-The ISO will provide the CRP to the appropriate regulatory agency(ies) for consideration in their review of the proposals.
+Formatted: Normal, Indent: Left: 1" Formatted: Font: Times New Roman masked and made available pursuant to a process that the ISO reasonably determines is necessary to prevent the disclosure of any Confidential Information or Critical Energy Infrastructure Information contained in the information made available.
+Following completion of that review, the draft CARIS reflecting the revisions resulting from the TPAS and ESPWG review shall be forwarded to the Business Issues Committee and the Management Committee for discussion and action.
+31.3.2.32 Board Action Following the Management Committee vote, the draft CARIS, with Business Issues Committee and Management Committee input, will be forwarded to the ISO Board for review and action.
+Concurrently, the draft CARIS will be provided to the Market Monitoring Unit for its review and consideration.
+The Board may approve the CARIS as submitted, or propose modifications on its own motion.
+If any changes are proposed by the Board, the revised CARIS shall be returned to the Management Committee for comment.
+The Board shall not make a final determination on a revised CARIS until it has reviewed the Management Committee comments.
+Upon approval by the Board, the ISO shall issue the CARIS to the marketplace by posting it on its website.